The Office of Economic and Financial Analysis

 Assessed Value - After years of record growth during the housing bubble, the county's assessed value declined from 2010 through 2013.
 Years 2014 and 2015 marked a major turnaround in assessed value, in fact, as of 2015, assessed value has returned to an all-time high.

 Assessed Value - Countywide Click for latest forecast.

-Sales Tax Base - The Great Recession and a slower than normal recovery took a major toll on the county's second largest tax revenue source.
-Beginning in 2012 this revenue began to recover in earnest and has now exceeded its previous highs.
-The retail sales tax in King County is currently 9.5%, however the bulk of this revenue is taken by the state and our regional transit authority (Sound Transit).
+Sales Tax Base - The Great Recession and a slower-than-normal recovery took a major toll on the county's second largest tax revenue source.
+Beginning in 2012, however, this revenue began to recover and has now exceeded its previous highs.
+Beginning April 1st, 2017 the retail sales tax in King County will be 10%.
+The bulk of this revenue is taken by the state and our regional transit authority (Sound Transit).
 The remaining portions King County receives go on to fund metro transit, criminal justice programs, mental health programs, children and family service programs and general government operations.
 Click here for a visual representation of the breakdown.

 Sales Tax - Tax base Click for latest forecast.

 We've put together a quarterly report with an economic overview of King County.
 Click the following links to access our PDF summary of local employment, housing, prices and taxable sales.
 New issues arrive once per quarter.

 Issue #15 - Q1 2018 issue